trifle-io/trifle-io/docs/trifle-docs/configuration.md

 # Configuration

-You don't need to use it with Rails, but you still need to run `Trifle::Stats.configure`.
+You don't need to use it with Rails, but you still need to run `Trifle::Logs.configure`.

 Configuration allows you to specify: